NaomiTheAshenOne/Tamagotchi-API/README.md

 # Tamagotchi-API
-API for interacting with a community Tamagotchi
+API for interacting with a community Tamagotchi, first time doing API stuffs :D - this is going to be a lil messy X3

 ## Endpoints